 Buildable Speaker System

-Even though we only tested the soundbar for this Sonos Playbar review, this model is a buildable home theater system.
+Even though we only tested the soundbar for this Sonos Playbar review, this model is a buildable home theater system that can become Sonos 5.1.
 That’s actually one of the best things you get with this speaker.

 Through the built-in Wi-Fi, you can set up the device to connect to speakers in different rooms.
 This way, everyone in the house can come together and enjoy what’s played with elevated sound without having to be in the same room.